siddu1998/AugmentedReality/README.md

-# Augmented Reality : course Udemy
+# Augmented Reality

+### Installation
+1. Install Unity setup windows/mac.
+Linux will support but eventually you will find no augmented reality plugin support
+2. enable vuforia in XR option

-Augmented reality Snippets
+Augmented reality Projects
 ### Unity One

 #### Use case: